Contact us

 (Note: these steps may vary depending on the browser version)

-1. Launch the browser and press the Menu button, then Settings.
+1. Open the browser and press the Menu key, then Settings.

 Windows Phone Devices